 Make a day of it

 One can easily make a day of it on the Jones property: aside from wine tasting, there’s berry and pumpkin picking and cooking classes held in the on-site kitchen.
-An upcoming class features a Thanksgiving-themed menu of braised duck, wild rice with greens, stuffed squash and cranberry chutney—and at the end you can enjoy the feast you’ve created with a glass of Jones wine.
+A featured option is the annual Thanksgiving-themed menu of braised duck, wild rice with greens, stuffed squash and cranberry chutney—and at the end you can enjoy the feast you’ve created with a glass of Jones wine.

-But if it’s more vineyard visits you’re interested in, there are two other wineries nearby: McLaughlin Vineyards in Sandy Hook and DiGrazia Vineyards in Brookfield, both of which are also family owned.
+But if it’s more vineyard visits you’re interested in, there are two other wineries nearby: Walker Road Vineyard in Woodbury and DiGrazia Vineyards in Brookfield, both of which are also family owned.
 While there’s no public transportation options between towns, there are wine tour operators such as Connecticut Wine Tours that include a picnic lunch and visits to three wineries.

 Make a weekend of it